cswzhang/dsaa-tutorial-2021/index.md

 [Asst.
 Prof. Yulong Pei](https://ylpei.github.io/) is an assistant professor with Department of Mathematics and Computer Science, Eindhoven University of Technology (TU/e).
 He received his Ph.D. (cum laude) in Computer Science from TU/e in February 2020.
 His research interests cover graph mining, network embedding, and text mining.
 He has over 30 publications including papers in top conferences, such as ICML, AAAI, CIKM, and COLING and IJCAI, and journals, such as DMKD and TKDE.
 He has served as the PC member of top-tier conferences including NeurIPS, ICML, AAAI, IJCAI and ECMLPKDD, and the regular reviewer for prestigious journals like TKDE and TKDD.

 [Dr. Pengfei Jiao](https://scholar.google.com/citations?user=HaNhbi4AAAAJ) is a lecture with the Center of Biosafety Research and Strategy of Tianjin University.
 He received the Ph.D. degree in computer science from Tianjin University, Tianjin, China, in 2018.
 His current research interests include complex network analysis, data mining and graph neural network, and currently working on temporal community detection, link prediction, network embedding, recommender systems and applications of statistical network model.
 He has published more than 50 international journals and conference papers.

+[Dr. Akrati Saxena](https://scholar.google.co.in/citations?user=HXHLTIgAAAAJ&hl=en) is a Research Fellow at the Department of Mathematics and Computer Science, Eindhoven University of Technology (TU/e), Netherlands.
+She received her Ph.D. in Computer Science and Engineering from IIT Ropar, India.
+Her research interests cover social network analysis, complex networks, computational social science, and Fairness.
+She has worked extensively at Network Science and Data Science and has published at well known conferences and journals related to Network Science including ASONAM, Complex Networks, SNAM, JCSS.

 [Mr. Xuan Guo](https://scholar.google.com/citations?user=-AEhDVMAAAAJ) received the Bachelor degree in Computer Science from Tianjin University.
 He is pursuing a doctoral degree at the College of Intelligence and Computing, Tianjin University, P. R. China.
 His current research interests include complex network analysis, role discovery, network representation learning and percolation model.